Richardbrown85/creative-wave-design/README.md

 ## Credits

 ### Content
-- The welcome paragraph on the homepage was a prompt using ChatGBP.
+- The welcome paragraph on the homepage was created with a prompt using ChatGPT.
+Here is the link to the prompt [ChatGPT prompt](https://chatgpt.com/c/685c0050-c538-800c-bec5-c3a6a36bc840)
-- The testimonials on the homeapge were written by clients.
+- The testimonials on the homepage were created with a prompt using ChatGPT.
+Here is the link to the prompt [ChatGPT prompt](https://chatgpt.com/c/6877541d-bdcc-800c-bd7b-89196be6feed).
+The names on the testimonials were changed by me to marry up with the clients.
+- The text on the projects cards were written by me.

 ### Media
-- All media used belongs to Creative Wave Design (Me aka Richard Brown)
+- All media used belongs to Creative Wave Design aka Richard Brown

 ### Code
  - Custom CSS code was written by me.
- - Some HTML was copied directly from Bootstrap V5.3
+ - Some HTML was imported directly from Bootstrap V5.3 - Grid systems - rows, columns and cards.
+Navigation bar.

 #### Disclaimer

 The content of this website is my own piece of work which I am otherwise the sole author.
 I understand both the meaning and consequences of plagiarism.